jenkinsci/mission-control-view-plugin/README.md

-# mission-control
+# Jenkins Dashboard View Plugin
-Dashboard view for Jenkins
+Mission Control plugin for Jenkins is a fullscreen dashboard view featuring job history, build queue, and current status of jobs and nodes.